-We have filed an application to list our shares of common stock on the New York Stock Exchange.
-We expect that our shares will trade under the symbol "HI."
+Our common stock has been approved for listing on the New York Stock Exchange under the symbol "HI."

 Limitation on Liability of Directors and Indemnification of Directors and Officers

 Chapter 37 of the IBCL authorizes every Indiana corporation to indemnify its officers and directors under certain circumstances against liability incurred in connection with proceedings to which the officers or directors are made a party by reason of their relationship to the corporation.
 Officers and directors may be indemnified where they have acted in good faith; in the case of official action, the conduct was in the corporation's best interests and in all other cases, the action taken was not against the interests of the corporation; and in the case of criminal proceedings the action was lawful or there was no reason or cause to believe the action was unlawful.
 Chapter 37 also requires every Indiana corporation to indemnify any of its officers or directors (unless limited by the articles of incorporation of the corporation) who were wholly successful, on the merits or otherwise, in the defense of any such proceeding against reasonable expenses incurred in connection with the proceeding.
 A corporation may also, under certain circumstances, pay for or reimburse the reasonable expenses incurred by an officer or director who is a party to a proceeding in advance of final disposition of the proceeding.
 Chapter 37 states that the indemnification provided for therein is not exclusive of any other rights to which a person may be entitled under, the articles of incorporation, by-laws or resolutions of the Board of Directors or shareholders.